Analyzing Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM)

 |2.38

-7.9% of Greenlane shares are held by institutional investors.
-83.6% of Greenlane shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+7.9% of Greenlane shares are owned by institutional investors.
+83.6% of Greenlane shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Profitability